-News Social Justice
+News

-This is a screen grab from an Oct.
-19 online panel about the death penalty sponsored by Renew International and the Archdiocese of Washington.
-Clockwise from the bottom: Sr. Helen Prejean, a Sister of St. Joseph of Medaille and longtime advocate against the death penalty; Jeannine Marino, the Washington Archdiocese's secretary for pastoral ministry and social concerns; Mary O'Meara, sign language interpreter; Genevieve Mougey, moderator and director of the archdiocesan Office of Social Concerns; and Dominican Sr. Terry Rickard, president and executive director of Renew International.
-(Catholic News Service)
+Pictured from the bottom, clockwise, Sister Helen Prejean, a Sister of St. Joseph of Medaille, and longtime advocate against the death penalty; Jeannine Marino, the archdiocese's secretary for pastoral ministry and social concerns; Mary O'Meara, sign language interpreter; Genevieve Mougey, moderator and director of the archdiocesan Office of Social Concerns; and Dominican Sister Terry Rickard, president and executive director of Renew International.
+(CNS screen grab)